Money & Taxes

-The U.S. tax refund system is very complicated, even for U.S. citizens.
-If you file your tax refund incorrectly, you may not get all the money you are owed, or you could even be charged a penalty.
-There are companies who specialize in helping Work & Travel participants with their tax refunds, such as www.taxback.com.
-They charge a fee of about 10%.
-We recommend that you choose one of these companies for assistance, or find an accountant that can help.
+The U.S. tax refund system is complicated, even for U.S. citizens.
+If you file your tax refund incorrectly, you will either lose money or be charged a penalty.
+For example, the popular program TurboTax does not correctly calculate the refund for J1 students.
+There are companies who specialize in helping Work & Travel participants do their tax refund correctly - the most experienced is Taxback:

 J-1 Work and Travel students do not need to pay Medicare, Social Security, or Federal Unemployment Tax (FUTA or FICA).
 If your employer asks for proof of this, direct them to our Employer Web Page or have them contact ERDT.

 My final paycheck and/or housing deposit refund check will not be ready until after I have returned home.
 What should I do?